Modern Graphic Design

 You'll need to master tools like:

 But don't get hung up on the tools.
-The principles are what matters.
+The principles are what matter.

-Start Now: Grab a pen and paper.
+Start Now: Grab a pen and a piece of paper.
 Sketch out a simple app interface.
 It doesn't have to be pretty – focus on layout and functionality.

 4. Visual Design: Making It Beautiful (and Functional)